Haven High Academy prides itself on the wide range of subjects and qualifications it offers its students to take.

 At Haven High Academy we offer a wide choice of subjects in Key Stage 4 but ensure that students retain breadth, balance and relevance.
 Students are prepared for examinations that match their interests and abilities.
 The main forms of examination are GCSE, but the BTEC courses have external examinations alongside portfolio work.
 Other courses are assessed through portfolio and practical work.

-Year 8 students and their parents/carers are informed of the options available during Term 4 and, following full consultation with staff, will make their choices from the option subjects listed below.
+Year 8 students and their parents/carers are informed of the choices available during Term 4 and, following full consultation with staff, will make their choices from the subjects listed below.
 The core subjects of English, English Literature, Mathematics and Trilogy Science double award, lead to full GCSE qualifications

 The Academy takes the opportunity to disapply certain aspects of the curriculum for those students more suited to a Work Related Learning programme.
 This may take the form of a Work Placement or suitable course available in partnership with Boston College, First Steps or other appropriate provider.
 Students opting for this route gain accreditation such as Key Skills and Skills for Working Life.